 Harmful Parenting Practice #3: Spanking

-Spanking.
+And now for spanking, aka corporal punishments.
 I was spanked.
 Did I turn out “fine”?
 Most definitely.
 But what did I have to do to unlearn the lesson I’ve learned, according to which someone stronger and bigger than me has the right to hurt me?
 Has the right to my body?
 I personally know too many adults who didn’t yet unlearn this lesson, and they struggle every single day of their lives trying to find their voice, trying to define how they really want their lives to be, trying to learn that their voice does matter.

 There are so many children out there who we call “bullies”, who are completely powerless at home and go out to this world doing the only thing they believe will meet their need for autonomy, will give them the sense of accomplishment and meaning – violence, belittling others, hurting others, both mentally and physically.

-Children who are begging to be seen, and understood, and hope that by inflicting pain they can have their pain shown, and someone will finally see them, and understand how they feel, and reach out with a loving hand and pull them out of their darkness.
+Children who are begging to be seen, and understood, and hope that by inflicting pain they can have their pain shown, and someone will finally see them, and know how they feel, and reach out with a loving hand and pull them out of their darkness.

 Why Do We Believe Spanking is Harmless?